MicrosoftDocs/SupportArticles-docs/Teams/known-issues/website-tabs-cause-confusion-teams.md

 ## Summary

-Customers become confused by using website tabs in Microsoft Teams.
+Customers become confused by using website tabs in Microsoft Teams as some website functions are not loading properly.

 ## More information

-Website tabs are not equivalent to standard a web browser.
-A number of sites, especially those requiring authentication or using popups, will not work as expected when pinned as a website tab.
+Website tabs are not equivalent to a standard web browser.
+A number of sites, especially those requiring authentication, using popups, or complex HTML framing, will not work as expected when pinned as a website tab.
 Microsoft is working on improving the UI to make it clearer for customers.

 Still need help?
 Go to [Microsoft Community](https://answers.microsoft.com/).